The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 useContext — Avoid Prop Drilling

-- Consume shared/global data in any component inside the provider.
-Context applies only to components wrapped by the Provider — not globally to every component.
+Consume shared/global data in any component inside the Provider.
+Context only applies to components wrapped by that Provider — not to every component globally.

 import { createContext, useContext } from "react";